Hot Air Ballooning - Hot Air Balloons Converge on Western New York for Annual Rally

 (all images by author)

-We are currently taking legal action against two former employees of ZipfWorks for violation of trade secrets, breach of contract, and unfair business practices.
+We have taken legal action against two former employees of ZipfWorks Inc for violation of trade secrets, breach of contract, and fraudulent business practices.
 Click to to learn more about our legal case against Mark Mazza

 , Patrick Williams